ifgris/obsidian-local-backup/README.md

 ## Todo

+- [x] Backup on startup.
 - [ ] Archive the backup dictionary to save disk memory.
+- [x] Customize the backup lifecycle.
-- [ ] Customize the backup keeping days.
+- [x] Customize the backup storage path.
 - [x] Add a command to create a backup.
-- [x] Backup on startup toggle

 ## License